Dwarka, Delhi: Geography

+Ecology

+Groundwater and land subsidence

+A study published in Nature Scientific Reports reports that land is sinking down in Delhi due to groundwater overpumping.

 Cityscape

-Park
+Parks

 Delhi Development Authority is currently planning to establish Bharat Vandana Park, to be spread over 220 acres in sector 20.

 Culture

 Sports

-Dwarka is home to a sports complex (DDA Sports Complex) in Sector 11 with facilities such as Tennis (Clay & Hard Courts), Badminton including covered Badminton Hall, Table Tennis, Billiards / Snooker / Pool, Basket Ball, Volley Ball, Jogging Track, Cricket, Cricket Practice Pitches, Multigym, Skating, Snack - Bar, Pro - Shop, Tennis Practice wall, Squash, Children Park, Yoga, Karate, Swimming Pool with Toddler Pool.
+Dwarka is home to a sports complex (DDA Sports Complex) in Sector 11 with facilities such as Tennis (Clay and hard Courts), Badminton (including a covered Badminton Hall), Table Tennis, Billiards / Snooker / Pool, Basket Ball, Volleyball, Jogging Track, Cricket, Cricket Practice Pitches, Multigym, Skating, Snack Bar, pro Shop, Tennis Practice wall, Squash, Children's Park, Yoga, Karate, and Swimming Pool with Toddler Pool.

 The Delhi Development Authority is planning to create an 18-hole state-of-the-art golf course over an area of 173 acres in Sector 24.